-Some individuals require a 2,000 calorie diet to maintain a moderate weight, while others may need to reduce or increase their calorie intake to 2,000 to lose or gain weight.
+Some individuals require a 2,000 calorie diet to maintain a moderate weight, while others may need to reduce or increase their calorie intake to 2,000 calories a day to lose or gain weight.

 A balanced 2,000 calorie diet includes all the food groups that someone needs to stay healthy.
 These diets aim to limit foods that put people at risk of chronic conditions and unhealthful weight gain.

 This article discusses how many calories people need and provides a way for them to calculate it.
 It also looks at foods to eat and avoid when following a 2,000 calorie diet and the importance of nutrient density.